 Note that the crowd on this holy day, though all Jewish, lived in a variety of countries.
-When the disciples began speaking in other languages a crowd naturally gathered to see what was happening.
+When the disciples began to talk in other languages a crowd naturally gathered to see what was happening.
 It was very quickly realized by those in the crowd that over 12 different languages were being spoken.

-And when word of this went out, the multitude came together and were confounded, because each one heard them speaking in his own language.
-(Acts 2:6)
+And when word of this went out, the multitude came together and were confounded, because each one heard them speaking in his own language (Acts 2:6)

 Verse 8 then tells us exactly what was happening.